 “That’s not true,” Tara Delle Chiaie, ARNP states.
-What may appear to be easy breezy on a fast paced video on social media is actually not simple at all.
+What may appear to be easy-breezy on a fast-paced video on social media is actually not simple at all.
 The procedure may take five minutes, but it really takes years and years plus five minutes to perform.
-It takes years and years of medical training and even more years of hands on experience.
+It takes years and years of medical training and even more years of hands-on experience.
 Botox and other aesthetic injectables are part medicine and part art.
-Your Board Certified Provider must posses both skills
+Your Board Certified Provider must possess both skills

 Be sure to ask your injectors about their education, training, and credentials.
 Botox is not taught in traditional medical and nursing schools so your injector must have taken part in advanced and additional training.
 Furthermore, it is imperative that your injector understands injector facial anatomy.
 You may say how is that different than regular anatomy?
 An injector needs to know what vessels and muscles exist in the plane they are plunging the needle not just that they exist.
 It is alarming to me how many injectors are not familiar with facial anatomy and furthermore familiar with injector facial anatomy.

 Your injections should only be performed from a board-certified injector and in a medical facility.